jzielinski47/avs-inteligent-traffic-control/readme.md

 ```
 Clears the existing data in temporary memory and expects a valid JSON in the request body.
 The uploaded steps are stored in memory and will be referenced by all further simulation endpoints.
-*In a production environment, this data should be stored in a database and linked to the user's sessionID.*
+**In a production environment, this data should be stored in a database and linked to the user's sessionID.*

 #### Simulate the traffic scenario
 ```http
 POST /api/sim/simulate
 ```
 Triggers the traffic simulation using the data stored in temporary memory.
-Returns a JSON object containing the full simulation output. *However, there's also another endpoint to resolve the same data later. *
+Returns a JSON object containing the full simulation output. **However, there's also another endpoint to retrieve the same data later.*

 #### Resolve telemetry data for each step
 ```http